Frequently Asked Questions

 When is the next exam?
 Where can I take it?

+For the 2018 year DELF Tout Public examination sessions are taking place in March, June and November.
+These dates are the same at all DELF Centres across Canada.
 The Centre for Language Testing and Evaluation is located at the Memorial University St. John's Campus in room SN4027.
 The Centre for Language Testing and Evaluation is an initiative of the Department of Modern Languages, Literatures and Cultures.
+Contact firstname.lastname@example.org.

 How much do the exams cost?